hmarkc/parallel-prompt-decoding/README.md

     --trainer_type "distillation_trainer"
 ```

-You need to change the `--dataset_path` to the the location of the distillation dataset and specify `--trainer_type` as "distillation_trainer" to train with knowledge distillation. `--num_special_tokens` specifies the number of special tokens for training. `--virtual_tokens_per_special_token` is the number of virtual tokens used for 1 special token, which should be set to 1 to achieve the lowest latency results.
+You need to change the `--dataset_path` to the location of the distillation dataset and specify `--trainer_type` as "distillation_trainer" to train with knowledge distillation. `--num_special_tokens` specifies the number of special tokens for training. `--virtual_tokens_per_special_token` is the number of virtual tokens used for 1 special token, which should be set to 1 to achieve the lowest latency results.

 ## Inference